-- Which units of government: Nonpartisan and established party villages, and established party cities - When and where: The candidates must file a notarized Declaration of Intent to be a Write-in Candidate with the local election official by the deadline for ballot certification, which is December 22, 2022.
-The candidates must also file a Declaration of Intent with the election authority/authorities at least 61 days prior to the election, which is December 29, 2022.
-(10 ILCS 5/7-59(b))
+- Which units of government: Nonpartisan and established party villages, and established party cities - When and where: The candidates must file a notarized Declaration of Intent to be a Write-in Candidate with the local election official by the deadline for ballot certification, at least 68 days prior to the election, which is December 19, 2024.
+The candidates must also file a Declaration of Intent with the election authority/authorities at least 61 days prior to the election, which is December 26, 2024.
+(10 ILCS 5/7-5(d); 7-59(b))